PandiaJason/amphitude/README.md

 ## 📖 Overview

-**Amphitude** removes the need for central servers by implementing a custom reliable UDP protocol with **NAT Hole Punching (STUN)**.
+**amphitude** removes the need for central servers by implementing a custom reliable UDP protocol with **NAT Hole Punching (STUN)**.
 This allows players to connect directly Peer-to-Peer (P2P) across the internet with zero latency overhead from intermediate relays.

 Combined with a custom physics engine and pixel-perfect rendering, it offers a raw, competitive arcade experience reminiscent of classic fighters.